turingschool/backend-curriculum-site/module4/lessons/intro-to-oojs.md

 ## Warm Up
 * What are the main components of Object Oriented Programming?
+* How have you worked to make your JavaScript object-oriented thus far?
 * What's your favorite part of OOP?
 * What's your least favorite part of OOP?